555 Mission Street Suite 3000, San Francisco, CA 94105-0921 USA

-Chuck Stevens is the Partner-In-Charge of the San Francisco office of Gibson, Dunn & Crutcher and Co-Chair of the White Collar Defense and Investigations Practice Group.
-Mr. Stevens’ practice focuses on the representation of corporate clients in internal investigations, government investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and financial institutions fraud.
-He is regularly called upon to defend clients in high-stakes matters involving the False Claims Act.
-He also has substantial experience defending civil actions alleging unlawful business practices, fraud and unfair competition.
-Mr. Stevens often manages complex parallel proceedings involving criminal, civil and regulatory matters.
+Chuck Stevens is a partner in the San Francisco office of Gibson, Dunn & Crutcher and a member of the firm’s White Collar Defense and Investigations Practice Group.
+His practice focuses on the representation of corporate clients in government investigations, internal investigations, and enforcement actions regarding business crimes and civil frauds, including healthcare, government contract, and corporate fraud.

 Representative Government and Internal Investigations

 Representative Civil Litigation Matters